Westfield Knox

-Westfield Knox (formerly known as Knox City Shopping Centre) is a shopping centre, outdoor entertainment and professional services complex in the outer eastern Melbourne suburb of Wantirna South, in the Australian state of Victoria.
-The centre opened on 9 November 1977 with 88 stores and 2300 parking spaces.
+Westfield Knox, formerly Knox City Shopping Centre, is an Australian shopping centre, outdoor entertainment and professional services complex in the outer eastern Melbourne suburb of Wantirna South.

-There are over 350 stores and over 6300 free car parking spaces, making the centre the third-largest in Australia, and Scentre Group's second-largest centre in Victoria in terms of gross leasable area, behind Westfield Fountain Gate.
+There are over 380 stores and over 5,600 car parking spaces.
+The centre is the seventh-largest in Australia, and Scentre Group's second-largest centre in Victoria in terms of gross leasable area, behind Westfield Fountain Gate.
 There is also a seven-floor office tower at the southern side of the centre, as well as low-rise offices dotting the O-Zone precinct, an indoor food court, and an outdoor restaurant strip mall.
 In October 2012, the Westfield Group acquired AMP's share of the centre and was subsequently rebranded as Westfield Knox.

 History

+Knox City Shopping Centre was officially opened on 9 November 1977.

+Planning and design

+In early 1968, the AMP applied to the Shire of Knox to have a 33-acre block at the north-east corner of Burwood Highway and Stud Road rezoned to accommodate a large, air-conditioned drive-in shopping centre with a twin cinema complex, office tower, library, health care facilities and 2,400 car parks.
+The estimated total cost in 1968 was at $14-15 million but the project ended up costing $30 million.
+The centre was originally going to be named "Studwood Shopping Centre", however this name was later abandoned in favour of "Knox City Shopping Centre".

+The centre was originally set to open in 1972, however, Knox Council received about 1000 objections and 160 people asked for theirs to be heard.
+A major objector was the Boronia Chamber of Commerce, which claimed that existing shopping centres offered ample opportunities for expansion and that the proposed development was inappropriate.
+It wasn't until March 1970 that the rezoning was approved by the Minister for Local Government.

-Planning for the development of the shopping centre commenced in 1972 when McIntyre, McIntyre and Partners Pty.
-Ltd. won a $30 million tender from the AMP Society to design the new complex in Wantirna South.
-Their successful design led to the construction of a Brutalist style building.
+Following preliminary planning and subsequent consultation with the Melbourne & Metropolitan Board of Works and City of Knox, the architectural firm of McIntyre, McIntyre and Partners were awarded a $30 million tender to design the new complex.
+Plans were progressively approved in the second half of 1974.
+The original design blended elements of Brutalism and Modern architecture.
+The original interior was designed with assistance from consulting engineers C. R. Knight & Associates.
 Architect Peter McIntyre was given the Buildings Award Medal by the Victorian Chapter of the Royal Australian Institute of Architects in 1978 for the design of Knox City Shopping Centre.

-Construction commenced in 1975 when the shopping centre was originally going to be named "Studwood Shopping Centre", however this name was later abandoned.
-The shopping centre was officially opened on 9 November 1977.
-The centre originally included a three-storey Myer department store, a twin Dendy Cinemas complex, public library, Target discount department store, Target supermarket, McEwans hardware and 83 speciality shops.
-A seven-story high office tower was constructed on the south side of the building at the same time.